 |Tax Penalty for Missing RMDs||N/A||50% of the amount you were required to withdraw|

 Which IRA Is Right for You?

-• Allow all earners to contribute, and you can contribute up to $6,000 per year (or $7,000 per year if you’re making catch-up contributions after age 50).
+• All earners can contribute, up to $6,000 per year (or $7,000 per year after age 50)

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.